alfierushby/hyper-heuristic/README.md

 # Using the hyper-heuristic.
 The hyper-heuristic can be run via 3 different methods.
-You can directly run it by creating it, run it via the 'FileOutput' class, or perform parameter tuning with the 'TaguchiParameterTuning'
+You can directly run it by creating it, run it via the 'FileOutput' class, or perform parameter tuning with the 'TaguchiParameterTuning' class.

 ## Directly Running
 To directly run the hyper heuristic, the following code will work: